SecurityTokenStandard/EIP-Spec/Issue.md

 There are many types of securities which, although they represent the same asset, need to have differentiating data tied to them.

 This additional metadata implicitly renders these securities non-fungible, but in practice this data is usually applied to groups of securities rather than individual securities.
-The ability to include meta-data with subsections of a token holder balance is addressed in Partially-Fungible Token section.
+The ability to include metadata with subsections of a token holder balance is addressed in Partially-Fungible Token section.

 For example tokens may be split into those minted during the primary issuance, and those received through secondary trading.